larryknaebelobsidian/kingdom/Proposition 35. The Prophets describe but one Kingdom..md

 tags:
   - toc
 ---
+# Proposition 35.
+The Prophets describe but one Kingdom.

 > . . . there is no writer, within our knowledge, who has ventured to suggest that *two* Kingdoms are denoted.
 > p.
 245 Vol. 1 Prop.
 35
 ### One kingdom under the Messiah linked with Jewish nationality